Without the land there is no nation.

 Looking at the list above, what is the first thing that springs to mind?
 Obviously, all of these otherwise beautiful countries are tiny island nations, located in the warm seas.
 The combined population of all of the above 8 countries amounts to less than one third of the population of Bulgaria.

-In the old days, small island economies were counting mostly on tourism and fruit export (olives, bananas, etc.) in order to meet their budget needs.
-More recently, these tiny countries started offering offshore financial services and wealth management arrangements to onshore clients.
-The latest trend is the investment citizenship programs, mostly provided against a non-refundable (significant) contribution to the state.
+In the old days, small island economies were counting mostly on tourism and fruit export.
+Selling olives, bananas, etc. was the main revenue for these countries to meet their budget needs.
+More recently, some of these countries started offering offshore financial services and wealth management arrangements to onshore clients.
+The latest trend was the investment citizenship programs, mostly provided against a non-refundable (significant) contribution to the state.
+Recently however, the investment citizenship programs were practically banned by the USA and the EU.
+This was done by means of legislative changes in the EU and by introducing visa regime to the non-EU countries, who maintained fast-track citizenship programs.

 Not surprisingly, the initiatives of the island nations have never been to the liking of their older brothers – the onshore states.
-Globalization virtually put an end to the lucrative fruit export.
-The fight against tax evasion closed virtually all offshore centers.
-Cyprus was forced to implement a haircut on its clients’ bank deposits during its financial crisis in 2012-2013, something unseen in the civilized world, ever.
-The EU authorities are criticizing harshly Malta for its passport for sale program.
-And the list goes on.
+Globalisation virtually put an end to the lucrative fruit export.
+The fight against tax evasion closed virtually all offshore centres.
+Cyprus was forced to implement a haircut on its clients’ bank deposits during its financial crisis in 2012-2013.
+This was previously unseen in the civilised world.

-As the title of this article suggests – Bulgaria is the only onshore nation in the world to offer “Citizenship by Investment Program”.
+As of 2024, Bulgaria is one of the only few EU onshore countries where one can obtain citizenship, relatively easy.
 So why is it better to get hold of a passport from a “real” landlocked state with real economy rather than an island paradise good for sun tanning and windsurfing?
 The main advantage is the security that the “real” country offers – political and influential in first place.
 But there is also a subjective point of view as well.
-For instance, how do you see yourself presenting your passport of Vanuatu, waiting at the Frankfurt airport passport control check point for the border clerk to find, first of all, if such country even exists?
+For instance, how do you see yourself presenting your passport of Vanuatu, waiting at the Frankfurt airport?
+The German officer will have to first verify that such a country even exists.
+And then, if you don’t really look as “local from Vanuatu”, you will be subject to enhanced security measures.

 Leave a Reply